General liability insurance

 Many factors determine which general liability insurance policy is the right one for your business.
 Here’s how to choose a policy by looking at six different aspects of your general liability insurance quotes.

-Errors and omissions insurance and general liability insurance are both types of liability insurance, but they protect your business in different ways.
-Let’s take a look at why so many IT professionals buy both.
+Errors and omissions insurance (E&O) and general liability insurance are types of liability insurance that protect your business in different ways.
+Let’s look at why so many small business owners buy both types of insurance coverage.

 Every liability insurance policy is different.
 Who is covered by your liability insurance depends on a few factors, including the type of insurance and any modifications made to the policy.